WebSVG/voronoi/.github/FUNDING.md

 ## Eligibility

-**The author** and owner of the "Voronoi Editor" will not reveice any expense from the contributed funds
+**The author** and owner of the "Voronoi Editor" Project will not reveice any expense from the contributed funds